zupolgec/wp_save_with_keyboard/README.md

 Initial development by @zupolgec, refactoring for v2 by @sjeiti

 ## Changelog

+### 3.0
+Added support for saving menus.
+Rebuilt tooltip insertion with support for localization.
+Tested up to WP 5.0 with Gutenberg (which doesn't use the plugin 'cause it already handles this shortcut).

 ### 2.3
 Now the shortcut works even in visual editor!